acro5piano/zod-gqtx-graphql-server/README.md

 The idea is great, but making GraphQL + Zod combination should be great too.

+> Why gqtx?

+gqtx is the great type experience out of the box.
+Nexus can be used too.
+No strong reason.

+> Why Zod?

+The ecosystem is great.

+> What about the frontend?

+React + URQL is my favorite, but it's not scope of this repository.

 # Getting Started

 To install dependencies: